nestauk/svizzle/doc/dev.md

 - (`git push origin :20190220` to delete it if needs to be done again)

 [1] one by one with `git push origin @svizzle/dev@0.1.0` etc, don't use `git push --all`

-## npm scripts

-### Publishing development package tarballs between releases

-If we need to test a package directly in an app, but we don't want to publish it on npm, we can upload a tarball of the current version of the package to the `pkgs` orphan branch.
-Tarballs in `pkgs` should be considered permanent to avoid breaking apps depending on them: they should not be updated, moved or deleted because.
-This method should be used sparingly.

-#### Usage

-- Set up a dev version:
-	- the first time we need to push something that would require us to bump the version:
-		- to bump the next `patch` number, run `npm run setprepatch` to update `version` to the next patch, say from `0.6.1` to `0.6.2-dev.0`;
-		- to bump the next `minor` number, run `npm run setpreminor` to update `version` to the next minor, say from `0.2.0` to `0.3.0-dev.0`.
-	- for the next dev releases, run `npm run setprerelease` to update `version` say from `0.3.0-dev.0` to `0.3.0-dev.1`, or `0.3.0-dev.1` to `0.3.0-dev.2`, and so on.

-- Build the package:
-	- move to the root of the repo and run: `npm run lernabuild` to build all Svizzle packages, or
-	- `lerna run build --scope=@svizzle/utils` to build only the package that you need to upload

-- Run `npm run pack` to create a dev package tarball in `pkg/`, e.g. `pkg/ui@0.3.0-dev.1`.

-- Make sure that the working area is clean to avoid errors, because `uploadPack` will have to temporarily switch to the `pkgs` branch.
-For example, you'll need to commit the change in `package.json` due to the version update.

-- Upload the tarball to `pkgs` using `npm run uploadPack`.

-- If you want to clean all the `pkg` dirs created in the process, you can move to the root of the repository and run `npm run cleanpkg`.

-#### Example

-The first time we added a new important change to `@svizzle/utils` after we published version `0.2.0`:
-- `npm run setpreminor`: `0.2.0` => `0.3.0-dev.0`
-- `npm run pack`: creates `pkg/utils@0.3.0-dev.0.tar.gz`
-- `npm run uploadPack`: uploads the tarball in the `pkgs` branch, to be found at https://github.com/nestauk/svizzle/raw/pkgs/utils@0.3.0-dev.0.tar.gz

-The second time (and on):
-- `npm run setprerelease`: `0.3.0-dev.0` => `0.3.0-dev.1`
-- `npm run pack`: creates `pkg/utils@0.3.0-dev.1.tar.gz`
-- `npm run uploadPack`: uploads the tarball in the `pkgs` branch, to be found at https://github.com/nestauk/svizzle/raw/pkgs/utils@0.3.0-dev.1.tar.gz